FAQ

 How can I find out more about using GPUs?

-If you would like to learn more about using graphics programming units (GPUs) in your research a good starting point is the NVIDIA Developer Zone or our HPC/GPU webinar series.
+If you would like to learn more about using graphics processing units (GPUs) in your research, a good starting point is the GPU programming guide by ENCCS.
+For NVIDIA-specific information, you can visit the NVIDIA Developer Zone.

 You can also look through slides on Getting Started with the CUDA programming language for GPUs, an introduction to the OpenACC directives for accelerating code with GPUs and the Thrust acceleration library.